pnp/powershell/documentation/Add-PnPTeamsTab.md

 ```

 ### -ContentUrl
-Specifies the Url to add
+The Url to use to render the content inside the tab within Microsoft Teams

 ```yaml
 Type: String